-On July 20, 2006, the Company entered into an amendment to the exclusive license and supply agreement originally signed on September 28, 2004 with HaptoGuard, Inc., or HaptoGuard.
-The Company granted HaptoGuard three-month extensions to fulfill its obligation to begin Phase II clinical trials with a licensed product.
+On July 20, 2006, we entered into an amendment to the exclusive license and supply agreement originally signed on September 28, 2004 with HaptoGuard, Inc., or HaptoGuard, which has since been merged into Alteon Inc. We granted HaptoGuard three-month extensions to fulfill its obligation to begin Phase II clinical trials with a licensed product.
 HaptoGuard may obtain three such extensions upon payment of \$50,000 for each extension.
-In addition, the Company agreed to change the timeline for initiation of Phase IIb clinical trials with a licensed product under the license agreement and agreed to allow the same extension arrangement for that milestone.
-The Company has received a \$50,000 payment from HaptoGuard on July 24, 2006 for the first extension ending on September 30, 2006.
+In addition, we agreed to change the timeline for initiation of Phase IIb clinical trials with a licensed product under the license agreement and agreed to allow the same extension arrangement for that milestone.
+We received a \$50,000 payment from HaptoGuard on July 24, 2006 for the first extension ending on September 30, 2006.